Saskatoon city council wants more info before voting on fire pit ban - Saskatoon | Globalnews.ca

 “My eyes burn, my chest hurts and it’s unbearable actually,” Garrett said.

-In 2016, the Saskatoon Fire Department received 192 fire pit-related complaints.
+In 2016, the fire department received 192 fire pit-related complaints.
 Twenty addresses were visited more than once, accounting for 50 of the calls.

 In a report, the fire department gave the committee four options in considering possible amendments to the city’s Fire and Protective Services bylaw: